redis-developer/redis-springboot-resources/artificial-intelligence/chat-history-with-spring-ai/README.md

 This will start:

-- redis: for storing both vector embeddings and chat history
+- redis: for storing the chat history
 - redis-insight: a UI to explore the Redis data
-- agent-memory-app: the Spring Boot app that implements the memory-aware AI agent
+- chat-history-app: the Spring Boot app that implements the chat history enabled AI Agent

 ## Using the demo